KnowageLabs/Knowage-Documentation/functionalities-guide/Datamining/ka_user_datamining.rst

     Document browsing on server.

 We suppose to open a document with text outputs.
 At the top of the page you find the command box.
 When the document is lauched, it is automatically executed with the default command (which is the one set to **auto** in the template file) and you get the corresponding outputs displayed in different tabs.
-If you wish to change the command to get other outputs you can use the dedicated combobox as emphasized in :numref:`selectingcommandapp`.
-We say in advance that the command are set in the template file.
-As you can check in :numref:`commandtags` the template must contain the **COMMAND TAGS**.
-In the example each command (two in this case) is made up of instructions to be executed in order to compute one or more measures.
+If you wish to change the command to get other outputs you can use the dedicated combobox as emphasized in the following figure.

 .. _selectingcommandapp:
 .. figure:: media/image386.png

     Selecting the command to be applied.

+We say in advance that the command are set in the template file.
+As you can check in next figure the template must contain the **COMMAND TAGS**.
+In the example each command (two in this case) is made up of instructions to be executed in order to compute one or more measures.

 .. _commandtags:
 .. figure:: media/image387.png